All your questions about Arts programs, answered

 How can I make sure I’ve completed my program requirements?

-“Once you’ve committed to a major, minor, IDST or Honours program, check your Degree Navigator report regularly to make sure you are fulfilling your program requirements, along with your BA credit and degree requirements.
-Watch this video for tips on pulling a report in Degree Navigator.
+“Once you’ve committed to a major, minor, IDST or Honours program, check your Academic Progress Report regularly to make sure you are fulfilling your program requirements, along with your BA credit and degree requirements.
+Watch this video for tips on pulling a report in Academic Progress Report.

 Speak with your program/department advisor if you have specific questions about your program and how to complete it.
-Once you finalize your registration for your last term at UBC, it’s a good idea to request a grad check from Arts Advising, as we can review your Degree Navigator report to ensure you’ll be able to graduate!”
+Once you finalize your registration for your last term at UBC, it’s a good idea to request a grad check from Arts Advising, as we can review your Academic Progress report to ensure you’ll be able to graduate!”

 – Jonathan, Arts Academic Advisor

 “In my first year, I was confused by credit and program requirements and didn’t know where to start.
-After 3.5 years of my degree, I can confidently say that I have figured out ways to keep track of requirements by checking my Degree Navigator report religiously.
+After 3.5 years of my degree, I can confidently say that I have figured out ways to keep track of requirements by checking my Academic Progress report religiously.
 I love to see how my registered courses have been organized and split into tables with checkmarks and crosses.”

 – Kritika BA ‘21, former Arts Peer Advisor